salilab/saliweb/doc/deploy.rst

   a separate `AllosMod library <https://github.com/salilab/allosmod-lib>`_, which allows the AllosMod protocol to be run from a command line.

+* A web service must be self contained.
+If you absolutely must use external scripts in your web service, don't put them in your home directory or some other random place on the disk.
+Include and install them with the rest of the web service.
+  See the `MultiFoXS service <https://github.com/salilab/multifoxs>`_ for an example (in that case the external scripts are put in a `scripts` directory and installed in a cluster-accessible location).

+* Web service dependencies must be well defined.
+If you need to use external software, like IMP, scikit, or gnuplot, don't compile your own version of that software and install it in a random place.
+Use "`module load`" to load the module for that software instead (if a module isn't available, ask a sysadmin to build one for you).

 The following sections describe the various components of a web service in more detail, for developers that wish to set things up themselves without using the convenience scripts.